blake2731/PirateAgent/README.md

 # PirateAgent
 CS-370 AI model I created to solve a maze.

-Briefly explain the work that you did on this project:
 I worked on the functionality and constraints of the AI agent.

 I was given the code for the environment and how the score is kept, I had to create the code that would help my Ai agent learn to navigate the maze.